DMParker1/METF-mapping/README.md

 This repository showcases the mapping effort of the Malaria Elimination Task Force (METF) in Karen/Kayin State, Myanmar — a large-scale geographic survey and community partnership that supported malaria elimination efforts, expanded surveillance networks, and generated multiple research lines. **No sensitive geodata are included**.

-The project can be seen as a culmination of several previous lines of work, including work on:
+The mapping program is closely connected to several other major lines of work, including:
-- the impacts of early diagnosis and treatment for falciparum malaria on malaria incidence
+- The impacts of early diagnosis and treatment for *Plasmodium falciparum* malaria on malaria incidence
-- use of combination therapies for falciparum malaria
+- The use of combination therapies for *P. falciparum*
-- use of targeted mass drug administration for falciparum malaria
+- The use of targeted mass drug administration (tMDA) for *P. falciparum* elimination

+Future related repositories will document these other strands — particularly early diagnosis & treatment and tMDA — which both fed into and were influenced by METF’s operational model.
+Linking these will provide a fuller picture of the program’s evolution and shared lessons across initiatives.

-Some of this is detailed through interviews w/ François Nosten.
-For example:
+Some of the broader history is detailed through interviews with François Nosten, for example:
 - [How malaria defeats our drugs](https://wellcome.org/news/how-malaria-defeats-our-drugs)
 - [Scientists race to eliminate malaria as ‘wonder drug’ loses its powers](https://www.cnn.com/2014/03/25/health/scientists-eliminate-malaria)
 - [The Dour Frenchman on Malaria's Frontier](https://www.science.org/doi/10.1126/science.329.5996.1142)